ajcm/spring-examples/spring6/spring-javaconfig-beans/README.md

 ### spring-javaconfig-beans

-- Example how to use Application Context with Java config (@Bean)
-- Added tests with Junit
+- Examples with Beans and qualifiers
+- Configure Beans and names
+- Resourcee Properties